mdconaway/fastapi-cruddy-framework/README.md

 # to manage creating or changing protected relationships elsewhere in your application.
 # Protected relationships will still be viewable at their designated GET routes.
 protected_relationships: List[str] = [],
-# The remaining options allow you to pass in your Sails.js-like policy chains, which will
+# The following options allow you to pass in your Sails.js-like policy chains, which will
 # run before all of your endpoints (in the case of universal), or in front of only specific
 # endpoints that match the action specified.
 These policies can be used for nearly any purpose,
 # from triggering other APIs and services, protecting endpoints to ensure only the correct